 Perhaps it is not surprising, then, that 29% of workplace bullying victims remain silent.

-So, to find out if your company has a bullying problem, you may need to go outside your doors – or even your company’s doors – to find a law firm or consultant to assist in conducting an anonymous investigation, and to help advise you as to what to do when you receive the results.
+To find out if your company has a bullying problem, you may need to go outside your doors – or even your company’s doors – to find a law firm or consultant to assist in conducting an anonymous investigation, and to help advise you as to what to do when you receive the results.
 Ignoring the problem will only make it worse, and can expose your company to liability.

 No US state bans workplace bullying – yet.
 However, the Healthy Workplace Campaign (HWC) is pushing for anti-bullying laws, including laws that would allow bullied employees to sue their employers.
 According to the HWC, workplace bullying is “repeated health-harming mistreatment of one or more persons (the targets) by one or more perpetrators: abusive conduct that takes one or more of the following forms: